hypergonial/hikari-miru/README.md

 ## Contributing

-If you wish to contribute, be sure to first enable the formatting pre-commit hook via `git config core.hooksPath .githooks`, then make your changes.
-Also make sure to run [nox](https://nox.thea.codes/en/stable/) before pushing your changes, and ensure all pipelines pass.
+If you wish to contribute, make sure to run [nox](https://nox.thea.codes/en/stable/) before pushing your changes, and ensure all pipelines pass.
+This will format and typecheck your code to ensure it passes the CI.